2 Peter 3:14-18

 Because believers are awaiting the coming day and the promised new creation, Peter calls them to diligent, peace-shaped holiness, to interpret the Lord's patience as salvation, to receive the apostolic writings rightly rather than twist them destructively, to guard themselves from being carried away by lawless error, and to keep growing in the grace and knowledge of Jesus Christ, to whom belongs eternal glory.

-14 Therefore, beloved, seeing that you look for these things, be diligent to be found in peace, without defect and blameless in his sight.
+14 Therefore, beloved, as you anticipate these things, make every effort to be found at peace—spotless and blameless in His sight.

-16 as also in all of his letters, speaking in them of these things.
-In those, there are some things that are hard to understand, which the ignorant and unsettled twist, as they also do to the other Scriptures, to their own destruction.
+16 He writes this way in all his letters, speaking in them about such matters.
+Some parts of his letters are hard to understand, which ignorant and unstable people distort, as they do the rest of the Scriptures, to their own destruction.

 18 But grow in the grace and knowledge of our Lord and Savior Jesus Christ.
-To him be the glory both now and forever.
+To Him be the glory both now and to the day of eternity.
 Amen.

 Because believers are awaiting the coming day and the promised new creation, Peter calls them to diligent, peace-shaped holiness, to interpret the Lord's patience as salvation, to receive the apostolic writings rightly rather than twist them destructively, to guard themselves from being carried away by lawless error, and to keep growing in the grace and knowledge of Jesus Christ, to whom belongs eternal glory.